fclaerho/buildstack/README.md

   * append: append extra arguments to the command
   * path: set command path (e.g. on user-wide installation)

+You can group customizations into "profiles".
+Use the `-p` switch on the command line to select the one you want to use.

 For instance, to push after bumpversion (called for a python project on release):

 	{